 We spend the morning in Þórsmörk, with the option to take it easy and rest or to walk one of the numerous trails.
 One option is to visit Sönghellir Cave (Song Cave) or to hike up to the viewpoint of Valahnjúkur, from where we can see over the icecaps of Mýrdalsjökull (1460m) and Eyjafjallajökull (1666m).
 We catch the bus back to BSI bus Station in Reykjavik at 14.10.
 Arriving at approximately 18:45.
 Then we take a short walk back to the guest house and go out for dinner.
 There will be a little bit of time for shopping in Reykjavik.

 Distance: 5-10 km (3-6 mi) Active walking time: 2-5 hrs

 ►Day 7: Blue Lagoon & Airport Transfer

-Group transfer to Keflavik airport for a return flight.
+The final day of the Iceland Women’s Hiking Adventure Tour there is one more fun activity.
+After breakfast, the Group transfer to Keflavik airport for a return flight.
 On the way we will stop at the Blue Lagoon to have a relaxing 2-hour bath its spa-like milky hot water.
 Considered one of the 25 wonders of the world, the geothermal water originates 6,000 feet below the surface, where freshwater and seawater combine at extreme temperatures.
 It is then harnessed via drilling holes at a nearby geothermal power plant, Svartsengi, to create electricity and hot water for nearby communities.
 On its way to the surface, the water picks up silica and minerals, before emerging at a soothing 38°C (100°F).
 Perfect for a relaxing and re-energizing bath.
 (B)